bloom-lang/bud/docs/operational.md

 It's interesting to think about how to evaluate this statement.
 Consider what happens after a single iteration of the path-finding logic listed above.
 We will have 1-hop paths between some pairs.
 But there will likely be multi-hop paths between those pairs that cost more.
 So it would be premature after a single iteration to put anything out on stdio.
 In fact, we can't be sure what should go out to stdio until we have hit a fixpoint with respect to the path collection.
 That's because `argmax` is a logically *non-monotonic* operator: as we merge more items into its input collection, it may have to "retract" an output they would previously have produced.

 The Bud runtime takes care of this problem for you under the covers, by breaking your statements in *strata* (layers) via a process called *stratification*.
 The basic idea is simple.
 The goal is to postpone evaluating non-monotonic operators until fixpoint is reached on their input collections.
 Stratification basically breaks up the statements in a Bloom program into layers that are separated by non-monotonic operators, and evaluates the layers in order.
+(Note: the singular form of strata is *stratum*).

 For your reference, the basic non-monotonic Bloom operators include `group, reduce, argmin, argmax`.
 Also, statements that embed Ruby collection methods in their blocks are often non-monotonic--e.g., methods like `all?, empty?, include?, none?` and `size`.